Mayuresh-Patil01/Face-Rotation-Classification/README.md

 Happy coding! 🎉
 ```

-This version is formatted with line breaks, headings, bullet points, and emojis to make it both visually appealing and easy to follow.
-Enjoy!
+If you still experience issues with line breaks, please verify that your editor is set to render Markdown properly.
+Enjoy your project!